serverless/serverless/docs/understanding-serverless/serverless-yml.md

 functions:
   hello:
-    # Deployed Lambda name with a prefix
+    name: ${env.prefix}-lambdaName # Deployed Lambda name with a prefix
-    name: ${prefix}-lambdaName # You have to provide that variable in serverless.env.yml
     handler: handler.hello # Uses the same configuration as your provider.
 Subdirectories are supported, depending on your language, e.g. subdir/handler.hello if handler.js is in subdir
     memorySize: 512 # optional, default is 1024
     timeout: 10 # optional, default is 6